lookatthem-tech/jekyll-project-03/index.md

 ---
-title: "Getting started with the Documentation Theme for Jekyll"
+title: "Portfolio of documentation"
 keywords: sample homepage
 tags: [getting_started]
-sidebar: mydoc_sidebar
+sidebar: home_sidebar
 permalink: index.html
 summary: This is a portfolio created by Ryan Rader
 ---